 Agreement documented in writing with commitment from parties.

 Breach found and actions not agreed.

 Final report presented to Council for determination.
-Must request be included in the Council Agenda at the next ordinary meeting following the issuing of the final report.
+Must request be included in the Council Agenda at the next ordinary meeting following the issuing of the final report as far as reasonably practicable.